dikshantrajput/SkipTubeAds/README.md

-# AdBlitz (Not an Ad Blocker)
+# SkipTubeAds (Not an Ad Blocker)

 ## Description
-AdBlitz is your ultimate tool for turbocharging your YouTube viewing experience.
+SkipTubeAds is your ultimate tool for turbocharging your YouTube viewing experience.
 Designed to effortlessly enhance your browsing sessions, it automatically skips skippable ads and accelerates non-skippable ones, ensuring you enjoy uninterrupted content seamlessly.
 Remember, it's not an *ad blocker*;

 ## Features
-- **Automatic Skips:** Say goodbye to interruptions as AdBlitz automatically skips skippable ads on YouTube videos.
+- **Automatic Skips:** Say goodbye to interruptions as SkipTubeAds automatically skips skippable ads on YouTube videos.
-- **Ad Skimming:** For non skippable ads, AdBlitz automatically speeds up ads to maximum speed and mute them.
+- **Ad Skimming:** For non skippable ads, SkipTubeAds automatically speeds up ads to maximum speed and mute them.
 - **Multi-Ad Skipping:** Handles multiple ads with ease, keeping your viewing flow uninterrupted.
 - **Background Magic:** Works seamlessly in the background, providing a smooth and hassle-free viewing experience.
 - **Lightweight & User-Friendly:** Easy to install and use, without any unnecessary bloat.